 Many of these events may be canceled in 2020, so be sure to check the organizer's website for the latest details.

-The Venice Film Festival is an annual world-famous film festival that begins in late August and lasts through early September.
+The Venice Film Festival is an annual world-famous film festival from September 2 through 12, 2020.
 It brings in a bevy of Hollywood and international celebrities to grace the gondolas and red carpets of the Canal City.
 Held over 11 days, the culmination is a prize awarded to the winning film, called the Leon d'Oro, the Golden Lion.
 Past Leon d'Oro recipients have included Akira Kurosawa, Gillo Pontecorvo, Robert Altman, Ang Lee, and Sofia Coppola.
 Tickets to the most star-studded screenings are hard to come by, but your odds of spotting a celebrity or two in Venice during the event are markedly higher during this period.

 There will also be a short-film showcase during the first week of September, which includes screenings of lesser-known shorts, plus film competitions, and panels with the directors, producers, and cast members.

-This week-long festival in early September celebrates Venice's centuries-long tradition of glassmaking, with tours, demonstrations, and exhibits taking place in locations across Venice, Murano, and Mestre.
+This week-long festival from September 5-13, 2020, celebrates Venice's centuries-long tradition of glassmaking, with tours, demonstrations, and exhibits taking place in locations across Venice, Murano, and Mestre.
 Here, you can go shopping for some beautiful and unique glass pieces.
 At the end of the week, prizes will be awarded to celebrate some of the world's best glass artists.

 Festival of the Triumph of the Cross

 September 14 is a holy day in Venice that celebrates the cross as an instrument of salvation.
 On this day, there will be a massive procession of people that begins at the church San Giovanni Evangelista in the San Polo district.
 Even if you are not religious, it is worth stopping by to see in person.